-She is featured in print globally sharing her unique take on success and her message that redefines the typical approach to wellness.
-You can read about her in Redbook, Good Housekeeping (much to her mother’s shock) and she has been interviewed for the O magazine twice.
-Impressed?
+- Print columnist- you can read about me in fancy-schmancy magazines like Redbook, Good Housekeeping (much to my mother’s shock) and I’ve actually been interviewed for O Magazine Impressed?
 Don’t be – the articles are on the cutting room floor.
 Oh well, maybe next time!
-She is also featured weekly on the small screen!

-Stephanie will forever be an advocate and member of Toastmasters International.
-She received Toastmaster’s highest honor, Distinguished Toastmaster (DTM), in February of 2013.
-This elite award is earned by showing dedicated service and leadership over multiple years.
+- I am a forever advocate of Toastmasters International.
+As a Distinguished Toastmaster (DTM) an elite award earned by showing dedicated service and leadership over multiple years.
 I believe everyone can benefit from this great organization.

-A self-described personal development “junkie,” her family scrambles to get away when she states, “I have an idea …” they know that a new “technique” is about to be tried on them!
+- I remain a personal development “junkie,” and both family and friends scramble to get away when I tell them, “I have an idea …” they know that a new “technique” is about to be tried on them!

 I really try to infuse every keynote and program with humour, heart and with relevant, innovative and do-able content to help people feel and think differently.
 It is only then that people can be activated to actually use the tools to immediately to improve the course of their lives, personally and professionally.